 Requirements for the Ph.D. in Education involve coursework, comprehensive examinations (written and oral), research and scholarly training (research apprenticeship and Teaching Fellowships), and the dissertation (proposal and defense).
-The manner in which an individual candidate fulfills these requirements must be approved by the student’s advisor, the Degree Programs Office and the Ph.D.
+The manner in which an individual candidate fulfills these requirements must be approved by the student’s adviser, the Degree Programs Office and the Ph.D.
 Steering Committee.
-Ph.D. candidates should read this section carefully and consult with their advisor(s) and the program staff concerning any questions that may arise.
+Ph.D. candidates should read this section carefully and consult with their adviser(s) and the program staff concerning any questions that may arise.
 They should also read the Graduate School of Arts and Sciences (GSAS) Student Handbook and the Ph.D.
 Student Guide, available on the program website, for further help in planning and carrying out their graduate study.

 Coursework and Residence

 All students are required to complete at least 64 credits for the Ph.D. degree, with at least half of their total credits at HGSE.
 Students who have graduated with an Ed.M. or C.A.S. within three years of enrolling as Ph.D. students may receive doctoral credit for up to 16 credits completed during their Ed.M. or C.A.S. course of study.
 Transfer credit from other institutions is not accepted.

 HGSE requires that all Ph.D. students maintain academic standards and complete their degree within seven years.
 Ph.D. students’ academic progress will be reviewed by the Ph.D.
 Steering Committee on an annual basis at the end of each academic year.
 Additionally, the Ph.D.
 Steering Committee will conduct a mid-year academic review of students with fall semester directives established by the Ph.D.
 Steering Committee.
 At the end of the spring semester, each student will be required to submit a written statement of his/her progress, academic achievements, and plans for the coming year.